 At any rate, Basiago’s story is far from over.
 While the Web Bot’s prediction in 2009 that he would “make a [planetary impact]” as a government whistle blower never really came to pass (more on that later), he’s got some new plans.
 Namely, he intends to run for President of the United States.
 He first attempted this in 2016:

 “In 2016, Andrew D. Basiago will be a candidate for President of the United States under the banner Andy 2016 – A Time for Truth.”

-However, while he didn’t succeed then, he’s about to try again in 2020 (official campaign website is currently gone, so here’s an archive), with the promise of “lead[ing] the American people into a bold, new era of Truth, Reform, and innovation as great as they are great.”
+However, while he didn’t succeed then, he may be planning to try again in 2020 (official campaign website is currently gone, so here’s an archive), with the promise of “lead[ing] the American people into a bold, new era of Truth, Reform, and innovation as great as they are great.”

 To be honest, at this point I’m not entirely opposed to the idea.*A beverage invented by ex-President of the Universe Zaphod Beeblebrox.
 Drinking a Pan Galactic Gargle Blaster is said to be very much “like having your brains smashed out by a slice of lemon, wrapped ’round a large gold brick.”

 Subscribe to receive posts from Stranger Dimensions by email.